 The Volkswagen e-up! is a conventional up! with an electric powertrain.
 It’s better to drive than the regular up! in our opinion, and one really good feature is the ability adjust the level of braking regeneration.
 Just make sure you can live with the short electric range.

 The Twizy is electric, rear-wheel drive, has two seats and not much else.
 Even doors are on the options list and if you specify them you don’t get any windows, so weather protection is minimal.

-The Mitsubishi/Peugeot/Citroen trio are a welcome addition to the electric market.
+The Peugeot/Citroen models are a welcome addition to the electric market.
 They feel solid and the clever design means that they are practical too, with no loss of interior space and a genuine four adult capacity.